What we do

 Our vision is to be the leading South African producer and distributor of superior fruit and vegetables.

-Our mission is to produce, pack, market and distribute quality agricultural products on an integrated, sustainable, profitable, scientific and market-driven basis to the satisfaction of our clients, employees and other stakeholders.
+Our mission is to produce, pack, market and distribute quality fresh produce in a sustainable manner, to the satisfaction of our clients and other stakeholders.

 All of our produce harvested is packed, cooled and stored at our own facilities and marketed by our own marketing team to our clients in more than fifty countries all over the world.
 In South Africa, Dutoit Agri supply fruit and vegetables to all the major retail outlets across the country.